henryyuhsiufeng/NotesOnMERN/Authorization.md

 ## Fixing redirect URI wildcard issue
 Google has made a number of changes to the OAuth credential's restrictions, and no longer allows wildcards in the redirect URI field.

+## Errors with routing
+- Cannot GET /auth/google/callback
+    - Means your server is not set up properly to handle the route '/auth/google/callback'

 ### Solution:
 Since the main goal of using http://localhost:5000/* was to show the redirect error a few lectures later,  we can do one of two things here: